Skip to content

 • Created a plain-language result screen that educates without pretending to diagnose.
 The tool says what it notices and what people with similar concerns often explore.
 It does not say what condition a patient has.

 • Framed the tool as a conversion bridge to booking, not a replacement for clinical judgment.
 The booking handoff carries the patient's shortlist of concerns and services, never patient identifiers.
+The user gets a useful next step.
+The business gets a lead path.
+The clinician keeps authority.

 • Isolated the AI image simulation behind a feature flag.
 The useful consultation flow ships without waiting on the legally exposed feature to clear review.